Tag Archives: altitudemedicine

 The research team also evaluated their response to supplemental oxygen at altitude and 760m elevation using the six minute walk test.
 Although the test subjects reported less shortness of breath and had higher measured oxygen levels they were not able to walk further.
 Supplemental oxygen did reduce pulmonary artery pressures in those at risk when tested at 3,200 m.

-This research was conducted by a crew of scientists who brought all the equipment with them to a basic medical clinic in a village.
+Diagnosing this condition early with Echocardiogram can prevent serious disability.
+Treatment is as simple as sleeping on oxygen.
 These measurements and much more are performed on a daily basis at the St. Anthony Summit Hospital, a 34-bed hospital serving five counties in Colorado, located at 2800 m.
 A parallel study to establish baseline normal values for the healthy population and identify the risk for pulmonary hypertension in asymptomatic mountain residents would be valuable for health care providers who are frequently asked to counsel residents on the risk of living at altitude.

 Forrer A, Scheiwiller PM, Mademilov M, Lichtblau M, Sheraliev U, Marazhapov NH, Saxer S, Bader P, Appenzeller P, Aydaralieva S, Muratbekova A, Sooronbaev TM, Ulrich S, Bloch KE, Furian M. Exercise Performance in Central Asian Highlanders: A Cross-Sectional Study.
 High Alt Med Biol.
 2021 Dec;22(4):386-394. doi: 10.1089/ham.2020.0211.
 Epub 2021 Aug 24.
 PMID: 34432548.